Highlights from the Ratings and Financial Report for SentinelOne Inc. (S)

 Wolfe Research gave a rating of “Outperform” to S, setting the target price at $52 in the report published on January 31st of the current year.

-During the last 5 trading sessions, S fell by -12.88%, in comparison to the 20-day moving average, which settled at $38.38.
-In addition, SentinelOne Inc. saw -41.47% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, S rose by +23.28%, in comparison to the 20-day moving average, which settled at $36.77.
+In addition, SentinelOne Inc. saw -19.65% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading